treynr/linkd/readme.rst

 linkd
 =====

+`Linkage disequilibrium`__ (LD) refers to the nonrandom assortment of alleles at two different locations, or loci.
+In other words, if two alleles (or genomic variants in this case) are in LD with one another, they are inherited together more than one would expect by random chance.
-A collection of scripts for calculating population-specific `linkage disequilibrium`__ (LD) using variant calls from the `1000 Genomes Project`__.
+This is a collection of scripts for calculating population-specific LD using variant calls from the `1000 Genomes Project`__.
 Each script can be executed by itself or submitted to an HPC cluster for faster processing.

 .. __: https://en.wikipedia.org/wiki/Linkage_disequilibrium